Turbo’s Guide to Econ

 Most folks seem to agree that the economy of DR involves ITEM CARDS, or just stuff in general.
 If you have lots of things, you are doing well.
 If you are struggling to find a brew to stay alive, you aren’t doing that well.
 Successful Econ players have LOTS of cards, from scrap, weapons, brews, and all manners of nifty gizmos, and it can give them a big advantage in surviving in the harsh world of Dystopia Rising.

 There are so many ways to participate in the economy, but they all generally involve trading for goods and services, like item cards.
 The core of the economy in DR is basically a complicated barter system.
-On page 166 in the DR Corebook, it covers the design theory of the item system in the game.
+In the Guide’s Guide, starting on page 86, you can find some notes on the design theory of the item system in the game.
 I encourage you to be familiar with those concepts, as I’ll discuss a few of these items later.
 But first, I’m going to focus on general concepts.

 There are a few significant ways to participate in the economy side of DR:

 • Gathering - Generating valuable Resources like scrap, herb, and produce.
-Most of the in-game Resource item cards are designed to be generated by player Skills, like Agricultural, Foraging, Trailblazing, Hunting, or Salvaging.
+Most of the in-game Resource item cards are designed to be generated by player Skills, like Agricultural, Foraging, or Salvaging.

 • Crafting - Generating crafted items like weapons, gizmos, or blueprints.
 There are three main skills involved in this aspect, Culinary and Artisan crafted items and Education for blueprints.
 Crafted items are the goal of most people that want to succeed in the economy.

-• Skill Use - Outside of the obvious inclusions in Gathering and Crafting above, this includes other in-game abilities that can be used on another character like Medical or Biogenetics, using Social Influence to cure a fracture, teaching other players a hard-to-find Skill or PFA, or offering access to certain “buy list” items through skills like Trade Connections or Criminal Influence.
+• Skill Use - Outside of the obvious inclusions in Gathering and Crafting above, this includes other in-game abilities that can be used on another character like Medical or Biogenetics, using Proficient Education to cure a fracture, teaching other players a hard-to-find Skill or Profession, or offering access to certain “buy list” items through skills like Travel.

 • Mod Rewards & Loot - Finding items during modules or on fallen enemies.
 Monsters or NPCs in the game often have item cards that can be taken from them after you defeat them.
-Some planned events or mechanics in game might provide a reward or bounty of some kind for completing a task.
+Generally, Raiders tend to provide Scrap, Zombies tend to provide Currency, and Critters tend to provide Produce.
+Some planned events or zone of mechanics in game might provide a reward or bounty of some kind for completing a task, but loot always relies on the STs to remember to send it out.

 But these all really revolve around ITEM CARDS.
 Let’s understand why that’s important.